 We can all be hard on ourselves at times, beating ourselves up about the mistakes we make in life.
 This attitude doesn’t help us in the least and mostly serves to make us feel worse about things that we already feel bad about.
-It’s a tough habit to break but there are things that I’ve found that really help to break this cycle and help me stop being so self-critical.
-Here are seven things that have helped me stop self-criticism, perhaps they can help you too:
+It’s a tough habit to break but there are things that I’ve found that help to break this cycle and help me stop being so self-critical.
+Here are seven things that have helped me overcome self-criticism and silence my inner critic, perhaps they can help you too:

 This is a very powerful thing to do, and forgiving yourself is something we should all do more often.
 When we make a mistake or fail at an endeavor, we should immediately tell ourselves that we did our best and that we are forgiven.
 Simply repeating a short affirmation such as ‘I forgive myself everything’ can help us to move on from mistakes and failures.

 When things don’t go your way, your impulse can be to feel guilty and analyze what you did wrong.
 How about stopping, taking a breath, and then thinking about what you can learn?
 Consider what you can take from the experience, and what valuable knowledge there is within the situation that you can take forward with you.

 We are all learning every single day of our lives so don’t waste time with guilt, just find the nuggets of wisdom that are there for the taking and feel thankful for them.

 Self-criticism, or “beating yourself up”, is a habit that many of us fall into without even realizing, but like all habits, it can be gradually unlearned and replaced with healthier life-affirming thought processes.
 Try some of my tips and techniques listed above regularly to encourage a kinder inner voice and better self-love.
 I hope they help you find some peace with a gentler inner critic.